 It’s one of my dirty little secrets: I am both a personal finance blogger and the daughter of a prominent financial planner, and yet my retirement savings are nowhere near where they should be.

 It gets worse.
 Until I was about 27, I actually had no retirement savings, other than some money my exasperated father put aside for me in an IRA.

 This is a system of using inertia for the win, and it’s making a big difference.
-According to a 2011 article from Forbes,
+According to an article from SHRM,

 - urgent and important

 - urgent but not important